-- 1. Through the screening process, the Health Coordinator or Nutrition Supervisor will make referrals to the appropriate Consultant and/or Health Care Provider.
-See Child Screening Policy Procedure. - a.
+- 1. Through the screening process, the Health & Nutrition Manager will make referrals to the appropriate Consultant and/or Health Care Provider.
+See Screening Policy Procedure. - a.
 Parent signature will be obtained on the Referral to Nutritionist Form when making a referral to the program's Registered Dietician.
-Referrals are tracked in ChildPlus by the Nutrition Supervisor. - b.
+Referrals are tracked in ChildPlus by the Health & Nutrition Manager. - b.
 The Referral Form may or may not be used in the process of making a health referral.
 A parent signature is not required when making a health referral, however the parent/family is always informed of the referral.
-Referrals are processed in a timely manner and tracked in ChildPlus by Health Coordinator.
+Referrals are processed in a timely manner and tracked in ChildPlus by Health & Nutrition Manager.